 Recycled, formaldehyde free, soy based foam, and other “green” insulation products may make you feel better, but they won’t save energy or make your house healthier if they aren’t installed right.
-It has to be installed to the proper thickness, with no gaps or compressions and in contact with the air barrier to work properly.
-Batts are very difficult to install properly, blown-in products like fiberglass, cellulose, and foam fill up spaces better and leave fewer gaps.
+They have to be installed to the proper thickness, with no gaps or compressions and in contact with the air barrier to work properly.
+Batts are very difficult to install properly; blown-in products like fiberglass, cellulose, and foam fill up spaces better and leave fewer gaps.

 Myth #3: Reflective insulation works better than the regular stuff.

 There are lots of people making wild claims about foil and bubble wrap insulation.
 These people tend to ignore the laws of physics and thermodynamics.
 They claim that ½” foil faced bubble wrap works as well as R-19 fiberglass.
 They are lying.

 In certain specific situations, using a foil radiant barrier can reduce the amount of heat getting into a house.
 They work in attics, but don’t do much in walls.
 There is a lot of radiant heat in attics (ever been in yours in July?), but walls don’t get as much direct sunlight, so the silver stuff doesn’t do much good.